carbon-language/carbon-lang/clang/docs/AttributeReference.rst

     bar();
   }

-where the barrier call is duplicated and sunk into the two branches of the condition.
+where the call to "nodupfunc" is duplicated and sunk into the two branches of the condition.

 no_sanitize_address (no_address_safety_analysis, gnu::no_address_safety_analysis, gnu::no_sanitize_address)